vdanielb/vdanielb.github.io/_pages/about.md

 My full name is Vincentius Daniel Budidharma, but I prefer to be called **Daniel**.
 I'm currently a student at UCSD.
 My interests include machine learning, statistics, databases, and data science.
 Outside of coding, I enjoy watching films and [hiking](/hikes/).

 What I'm working on right now:
-- **E4E's Acoustic Species ID project**.
+- **E4E's Acoustic Species ID project** ([GitHub](https://github.com/UCSD-E4E/pyrenote-desk)).
 We're creating a desktop app for audio data annotation to use for our animal identification ML model.
 I primarily work on database management and crafting SQL queries.
+- **PERMIAS SDIA's Website**.
+I'm building PERMIAS SDIA's first website at https://www.permiassdia.com.
 - **Data Science tutor for UCSD**.
-I've tutored for DSC10 and DSC30.
+I've tutored for DSC10, DSC30, and DSC40A.
 - **Food Rescue Routing & Impact Tracker** with Data Science Alliance as a recipient of the HDSI Undergraduate Scholarship.

 This website is still being built.
 I plan to showcase some projects and maybe add a page dedicated to showing my favourite films in the future.
+Maybe also migrate to React + NextJS.

 Click [here](/assets/pdf/resume.pdf){:target="_blank"} for my resume!